Skip to main content

 Finding a suitable building is an enormous hurdle, requiring consideration of:

 • Flexibility of the contract.
-Businesses must have the possibility to upsize or even downsize and exit without penal cost of so doing within a lease term.
+Businesses must have the possibility to upsize or even downsize and exit without the penal cost of so doing within a lease term.

 • Layout.
-Are the inbound and outbound access points suitable for an efficient flow of order process?
+Are the inbound and outbound access points suitable for an efficient flow of the order process?

 • Condition of building.
-It is vital to ensure that the roof doesn’t leak and consider flood risk.
+It is vital to ensure that the roof doesn’t leak and consider the flood risk.

 2. Choosing the right supporting software for ecommerce fulfilment